aebabis/roguelike/BACKLOG.md

   - Serialization for saving games (and as POC for client-server games)
   - Button panel for actions other than move
   - Highlighting to indicate if action is legal
+  - Make strategies return Move objects so that it's easier to make composite strategies.
 - Low
    - CSS Layout
    - Come up with a better name for "speed"